 Vaudeville took a break and was then was back with a heavily promoted return in 1949.
 It continued intermittently, along with rock and roll, big bands and personal appearances into the early 50s.

 Another ad for another vaudeville + film show in 1950.
-Again thanks to Ken McIntyre for a post on Photos of Los Angeles.
+Again thanks to Ken McIntyre for a post on the Photos of Los Angeles private Facebook group.

 Closing as a film house: The Orpheum continued to be operated by Metropolitan Theatres until closing as a film house in 2000.